SethFaerber/mentoring/luke.md

 I'm not sure how to get started building tests when I do something like Hackerrank.
 - Should I start with really simple methods and test each method as I go?
 - Let's look at kangaroo.rb
+- Dependency Injection?
+How to write unit tests when they all depend on each other?

 ## Set up Ruby 2.0
 99 Bottles of OOP uses Ruby 2.0.
 Walk me through setting up a separate version on my machine.